| Activities

 Europe and the European Union organised by the Professor Barbara Haskel of McGill University

-* A Tale of Two Different Models of Economic Integration: The EU and
+and supported in part by the IES. * A Tale of Two Different Models of Economic Integration: The EU and

 NAFTA.
 Lecture by Jan Winter, Faculty of Law, Amsterdam University